-- · Uniform Guidance requires Recipients of Federal awards to have documented policies and procedures - · Required to have written procedures to determine the allowability of costs - Procedures must be consistent with typical costs that are normally incurred and allowable under the IHBG funds.
+- Uniform Guidance requires Recipients of Federal awards to have documented policies and procedures - Required to have written procedures to determine the allowability of costs - Procedures must be consistent with typical costs that are normally incurred and allowable under the IHBG funds.

-Direct Costs (§ 200.413)
+YOU decide and consistently treat each item of cost for Indirect because...
+A cost may be direct with respect to some specific service or function, but indirect with respect to the Federal award or other final cost objective

-Costs that can be identified specifically with the federal award cost objective and can be directly assigned to grant activities.
-(IHBG purpose)
+§ 200.413(a,b & c) Direct Costs DIRECT Costs - those that can be identified specifically with the federal award cost objective and can be directly assigned to grant activities.
+(IHBG purpose).

-IHBG examples:

-- Compensation for employees who work on IHP activities. - Cost of materials and supplies for the housing maintenance program. - Insurance for properties built with IHBG funds. - · Administration of IHBG funds and programs. - · Operations of rental units built with IHBG funds.

-§ 200.413(b & C) Direct Costs

 Application to federal award: Identification with the federal award rather than the nature of the goods and services involved is the determining factor in distinguishing direct from indirect (f&a) costs of federal awards.

-TYPICAL DIRECT COSTS TREATED AS DIRECT COSTS Compensation of employees, related fringe benefit costs, the costs of materials and other items of expense activity.

-exclusively assigned to a development or project
+EXAMPLE TYPICAL DIRECT COSTS TYPICAL INDIRECT COSTS TREATED AS DIRECT COSTS Compensation of employees, An accountant's wages, normally an related fringe benefit costs, the indirect cost, may be treated as a costs of materials and other items of direct cost if the accountant's time is expense incurred for the Federal exclusively assigned to a development or project activity.

-incurred for the Federal

-§ 200.413 (D) & (E) Direct Costs
+§ 200.413 (d) & (e) Direct Costs

-- (d) direct cost of a minor amount may be treated as an indirect (F&A) cost for reasons of practicality. - (e) cost of certain activities are not allowable as charges to federal awards... but must be allocated their share of the non-federal entity's indirect costs.
+(d) direct cost of a minor amount - may be treated as an indirect (F&A) cost for reasons of practicality.

+- Example: Office supplies pencil and pens, paperclips - (e) cost of certain activities are not allowable as charges to federal awards... but must be allocated their share of the nonfederal entity's indirect costs. - Example: Fundraising Costs unrelated to the NAHASDA Program